 Scoring - An applicant must score at least 14 points to be declared a winner in a comparative evaluation.
-If no applicant scores 14 or more, there is no clear winner.
-If only one applicant scores 14 or more, that applicant will be declared the winner.
+If no applicant scores 144 or more, there is no clear winner.
+If only one applicant scores 144 or more, that applicant will be declared the winner.

-If more than one applicant scores 14 or more, all will be declared winners and the contention will be resolved according to the procedure described in subsection 4.2.2.
+If more than one applicant scores 1411 or more, all will be declared winners and the contention will be resolved according to the procedure described in subsection 4.2.2, the evaluators will consider what portion of the community is represented by the application.
+If one applicant represents a much larger share of the relevant community than another, that will be a basis for awarding priority.

 Following the comparative evaluation, ICANN will review the results and reconfigure the contention set as needed.
 The same procedure will occur for remaining contention sets involving any community-based application that has elected comparative evaluation.
-If no community-based applicant that has elected comparative evaluation is left in the contention set, any applications remaining in contention will proceed to an auction.
-Applications with no remaining contention will proceed toward delegation.
+If no community-based applicant that has elected comparative evaluation is left in the contention set, any applications remaining in contention will proceed to an auction-subsequent contention resolution process.
+Applications with no remaining not in contention will proceed toward delegation.